HaloSigner/Journal-Prepare-/README.md

-# Identification of the DNA Damage through Augmented Cell Painting Profiles and Experimental Analysis
+# Predicting DNA Damage Response Using Synthetic Cell Painting Profiles and Experimental Analysis

 This repository provides the full implementation for the manuscript:

-📄 **Title:** Identification of the DNA Damage through Augmented Cell Painting Profiles and Experimental Analysis
+📄 **Title:** Predicting DNA Damage Response Using Synthetic Cell Painting Profiles and Experimental Analysis

 ---